 Treatment Options for Those With Alcohol Use Disorder

-Live Free Recovery Programs offers several programs designed to help those suffering from substance addictions break free and live a clean and sober life.
+Live Free Recovery Programs offers several programs designed to help those suffering from alcohol addictions break free and live a clean and sober life.
 One of these options is Structured Sober Living.
-This program combines structured residential living with 12-step philosophy and practices.
+This addiction treatment program combines structured residential living with 12-step philosophy and practices.

 We have quality sober living homes situated throughout the state of New Hampshire.
 Please feel free to contact us at your convenience for more information on how we can help those suffering from addiction to reclaim their lives.